transentis/bptk_py/README.md

 BPTK Py uses transentis' color and font style for the plots.
 You might not own our font or simply dislike the colors and font sizes.
 In that case, the plot will fall back to the ~~ugly~~ beautiful DejaVu Sans.
 Override the style by modifying [BPTK_Py/config/config.py](BPTK_Py/config/config.py).
 The main settings for the style are in the dictionary ``matplotlib_rc_settings`

 ## Interactive Readme
-Check out the iPython notebook *Interactive Readme* in the top level of the repo for an interactive approach to learning how to use the framework as an analyst.
-It also applies the example for the extended strategies.
+Check out the iPython notebook *Interactive Readme* for an interactive approach to learning how to use the framework as an analyst.
+The notebook comes with a set of scenarios and simulation models and supports you in getting started with the framework.
+It applies each of the described concepts and shows you how to play around with simulations.

 ## Limitations
 * For now, the simulator may only simulate using the Euler method